 Henrietta “Hen” Wilson, played by Aisha Hinds, is a paramedic firefighter with the 118 in FOX’s 9-1-1.
 She is sometimes considered the “Mother Hen” of the crew and big sister.
-Her marriage with her partner Karen can get a little rocky at times, but they both love and support each other no matter what.
+Her marriage with her partner Karen can get a little rocky sometimes, but they love and support each other no matter what.
 When times are tough, Hen knows she can lean on the 118 and Karen to help her get through it.
 Keep reading to find out why Henrietta Wilson is being recognized in the Pride Month Spotlight.

 The ninth episode finds Hen discussing her custody problems with Athena.
 She’s worried that Eva might have a case and she could lose her son.
-Hen visits Eva near the end of the episode and Eva tells Hen she wants her back.
-However, Hen loves Karen and Denny already has a family with the two of them.
+Hen visits Eva near the end of the episode, and Eva tells Hen she wants her back.
+However, Hen loves Karen, and Denny already has a family with the two of them.
 In the season finale, Hen realizes she still needs to mend her relationship with Karen and confronts her.
-Karen is willing to give Hen one more chance and throughout the following two seasons, they go through their ups and downs, trying to expand their family, but it’s clear that they still love and support each other and always will.
+Karen is willing to give Hen one more chance, and throughout the following two seasons, they go through their ups and downs, trying to expand their family, but it’s clear that they still love and support each other and always will.

 Season 2 begins with Hen and Karen slowly trying to repair their relationship.
-In the fifth episode when they’re at the park with Michael and the kids, Eva walks up to Denny, who has no idea that she is his birth mother.
+In the fifth episode, when they’re at the park with Michael and the kids, Eva walks up to Denny, who has no idea that she is his birth mother.
 Hen and Karen, however, notice her before she can talk to him, telling her to back off since she gave away her parental rights.
 Denny’s biological dad, though, never did, and he’s standing right behind Eva.
 Hen and Karen’s lawyer tells them that the father, Nathaniel Green, has a strong case if he really wants to take Denny.
-Eva is only doing this to get back at Hen for leaving her because she thinks Hen still loves her, she brought her back into their lives.
+Eva is only doing this to get back at Hen for leaving her because she thinks Hen still loves her; she brought her back into their lives.
 Hen decides she’s going to take care of it, trailing Eva.
 She sees her buying drugs and bangs on her motel room door.
-Eva is passed out on the floor with a needle in her arm and Hen breaks in.
-She realizes she could let Eva die and never deal with her again and starts to walk back toward the door but that’s just not her.
-Hen calls 911 and when Eva finally comes to, Hen tells her she called her parole officer and she’s soon headed to the hospital then right back to jail.
+Eva is passed out on the floor with a needle in her arm, and Hen breaks in.
+She realizes she could let Eva die and never deal with her again and starts to walk back toward the door, but that’s just not her.
+Hen calls 911, and when Eva finally comes to, Hen tells her she called her parole officer, and she’s soon headed to the hospital and then right back to jail.

-Hen has Athena do a background check on Nathaniel and she realizes he’s not so awful.
+Hen has Athena do a background check on Nathaniel, and she realizes he’s not so awful.
 He had a rough patch after his wife died and started drinking, landing him in rehab with Eva.
 Since then, however, he’s lived a model life.
-Nathaniel meets with Hen and Karen and he tells them that he can see Denny has a good life, they are his parents and they should decide what’s best for him.
+Nathaniel meets with Hen and Karen and tells them that he can see Denny has a good life; they are his parents and should decide what’s best for him.
 All Hen wants is what’s best for Denny.
 When it came to having his biological father involved, Hen realizes that it may not be all bad if he wants to have a visit or two with him.
-He’s nice and knows that Denny has a good life with Hen and Karen.
+He’s nice and knows Denny has a good life with Hen and Karen.

 Season 3 saw more of Hen and Karen trying to expand their family.
 However, not everything comes easy.
-At first it seemed like they were going to be able to have six viable embryos but they lose them all.
-Karen takes the loss pretty hard and Hen does all she can to try to support her.
-She tells Karen that she’s not the only one feeling the loss but Karen tells her she doesn’t know how to do what she does, just put it away.
-Hen says she got really attached to the idea of a new baby but to Karen, those embryos were actually a part of her.
+At first, it seemed like they were going to be able to have six viable embryos, but they lose them all.
+Karen takes the loss pretty hard, and Hen does all she can to try to support her.
+She tells Karen that she’s not the only one feeling the loss, but Karen tells her she doesn’t know how to do what she does, just put it away.
+Hen says she got really attached to the idea of a new baby, but to Karen, those embryos were actually a part of her.
 Hen tells Athena she doesn’t know what to do.
-She’s angry at Karen for not doing anything, she wants to scream at her.
+She’s angry at Karen for not doing anything; she wants to scream at her.
 Athena tells her she’s just worried, frustrated, exhausted, and scared.
-She says Karen will come back to her but until then, Hen has her.
+She says Karen will come back to her, but until then, Hen has her.
 They soon decide to become foster parents after Hen brings up the idea to Karen.

 After Hen is involved in an accident with the ambulance and hitting a young woman who dies on the scene, she’s faced with an investigation conducted by the LAFD and LAPD.
 Mourning the loss of the woman, she contemplates returning to the LAFD and decides to take some time for herself and Karen, going to a resort.
 She runs into the life coach who Hen had saved years ago.
-The life coach tells Hen she wakes up every day grateful for her second chance, she’s grateful to God but most of all, she’s grateful to Hen and thanks her for saving her life.
-Hen knows that the accident wasn’t her fault and she knows that she saves lives every day, giving people their second chance.
+The life coach tells Hen she wakes up every day grateful for her second chance; she’s grateful to God, but most of all, she’s grateful to Hen and thanks her for saving her life.
+Hen knows that the accident wasn’t her fault, and she knows that she saves lives every day, giving people their second chance.
 She decides to return to the 118.

 Throughout 9-1-1‘s three seasons, Hen has shown how much she cares for her family and for the 118.
 Her relationships with Karen, Athena, and Chim show she will always be there for them and they for her.
 Even when things get tough with Karen, she knows they have each other.
-Athena is always there for a talk and to give her advice and Chim was one of the first to really welcome her to the station.
+Athena is always there for a talk and to give her advice, and Chim was one of the first to really welcome her to the station.
 Hen is always willing to help and is so passionate about what she does, so much so she’s thinking about changing her career.
-Going through two big life changes, being a foster parent and possibly going to medical school will be hard, but Hen has the support she needs to get through it.
+Going through two big life changes, being a foster parent and possibly going to medical school, will be hard, but Hen has the support she needs to get through it.